 Together, these layers create the skin you’re in.
 When it comes to aging, each layer plays a role and undergoes different changes.
 There are two types of aging factors: intrinsic and extrinsic.

 Intrinsic factors are natural progressions that develop slowly over time.
 During the aging process, the number of basal cells produced in your top layer of skin decreases.
 As a result, the epidermis becomes thinner.
 This decreases the amount of surface area where nutrients can pass between the dermis and epidermis.

 Intrinsic aging also causes the skin to have less collagen and elastic fibers.
 This degeneration reduces the skin’s ability to retain water.
 The aging effects of intrinsic factors can be managed with the right routine and care.

 Extrinsic factors come from external sources, which means preventative measures come more into play.
 The biggest known extrinsic factor is sun exposure.

 In fact, as stated in Cell Transplantation: The Regenerative Medicine Journal, “Exposure to UV radiation is the primary factor of extrinsic skin aging; it accounts for about 80% of facial aging.”

 The effects of UV exposure can range from wrinkles and lines to dark spots and discolouration.
 One of the best ways to prevent this is by protecting your skin with SPF.

-We recommend Vivier's Daily Moisturizing Cream with SPF 15, an all-in-one pharmaceutical moisturizer for daily use.
 For days you spend more time in the sun, especially during peak hours, try Vivier's Sheer Broad-Spectrum SPF 45.

 By making sunscreen a habit, you’ll be doing wonders for your skin no matter what age you are.
 Let’s take a deeper look at what happens to each step of the way and what you can do about it.